mxab/testcontainers-java/docs/modules/docker_compose.md

 * Don't specify anything, in this case default location `$HOME/.docker/config.json`, if present, will be used

 ####Note to OSX users
 By default, Docker for mac uses Keychain to store private repositories' keys.
-So, your `config.json` looks like
+So, your `config.json` looks like:

 ```$json
 {
   "auths" : {